Breathe Chiropractic FAQs

 How much does it cost?

 Chiropractic care plans vary based on the chronicity of your complaint and your health goals.
 During your visit, the doctor will review your concerns and exam findings to create a plan that will support your healing.
-The cost will depend on the doctor’s recommendations for care.
+The cost will depend on the doctor’s recommendations for care and how you progress through the care plan.

 Do I need a referral from my physician?